Chase Total Business Checking review

 - Military banking.
 Exclusive perks and waived fees for service members and veterans of the US military.

 - Hands-on support.
 Customer service is available 24/7 for help whenever you need it.

 - Next-day payment processing.
 If you’re a merchant who needs to accept credit cards in your store, you can get next-day payment processing when you link your Chase business bank account to your merchant services account.

 Chase ATM network and fees

-Chase makes it easy to access your money when you need it through an extensive network of more than 16,000 ATMs and 5,000 branches.
+Chase makes it easy to access your money when you need it through an extensive network of more than 16,000 ATMs and more than 4,700 branches.

 Transactions at Chase ATMs and branches are free.
-But you face fees for using ATMs outside the network:
+But you may face fees for using ATMs outside the network.

 What should I look out for?